 What’s the hardest part of being an advisor?

 Another challenge is our mindset.
-The negativity from the challenges a financial advisor encounters, like people seen-zoning you in chat messages, or even possibly losing friends.
-They can be really hard.
+The negativity from the challenges a financial advisor encounters, like people seen-zoning you in chat messages, or even possibly losing friends, can be really hard.

 A lot of financial advisors fail because they feel they can’t “sell” the product.
-They have difficulty connecting with clients or can’t clearly explain to their clients what the purpose of financial planning is.
+They have difficulty connecting with clients or clearly explaining to their clients what the purpose of financial planning is.
 These are mindset challenges that we need to overcome for us to survive in the industry.